knative/docs/community/DOCS-CONTRIBUTING.md

 The [Knative Documentation Working Group](./WORKING-GROUPS.md#documentation) meets weekly on Tuesdays and alternates between a 9am PT and a 4:30pm PT time to accomdate contributors in both the EMEA and APAC timezones.
+[Click here](https://calendar.google.com/calendar/embed?src=google.com_18un4fuh6rokqf8hmfftm5oqq4%40group.calendar.google.com) to see the exact dates on the Knative working group calendar.
 If you're interested in becoming more involved in Knative's documentation, start attending the working group meetings.
 You'll meet the writers currently steering our documentation efforts, who are happy to help you get started.